gehee/FPVue_rk/README.md

 ### Known issues

-1. Video might not be displayed properly when screen mode is specified.
+1. Video is cropped when the fpv feed resolution is bigger than the screen mode.
 1. Crashes when video feed resolution is higher than the screen resolution.